 The first step you have to do when you're relocating is to register your address in Berlin.
 According to the law, you have to do it in 14 days after arrival.
 Here're some questions from my clients and solutions from my experience.

 Where can I register my address in Berlin?

 Local authorities such as Bürgeramt or Rathaus register, re-register and de-register people in Germany.

-Yes, definetely.
+Yes, definitely.
 Go here and pick the date and the time.
-Don't panic if there's no time slots within your first weeks in Berlin.
+Don't panic if there are no time slots within your first weeks in Berlin.
 Refresh the page every 5 minutes, check it early in the morning (6-7 am) and you can catch some.